-- Review the academic budget. - Detail your plans and implement a schedule. - Attend the district planning meeting and provide input on setting the schedule to follow the conflict pattern.
-This meeting is typically held in August or early September but is sometimes held the previous spring semester. - List UIL academic dates on school's master calendar prior to the start of school to avoid conflicts with prom, athletics, music and other activities. - Create your own UIL calendar with deadlines for completing various tasks. - Recruit coaches for events and host an information and recruitment session for students. - Register each year on the UIL website as an Academic Coordinator and submit contact information. - If you do not have one, get a UT Austin EID (electronic identification) and password for the UIL Spring Meet Online Entry System. - Download contest handbooks and purchase study materials from UIL t distribute to coaches. - Make arrangements for teachers and students to attend a UIL Student Activity Conference. - Join the "UIL Academic Coordinators" Facebook page, subscribe to the UIL news feeds on the website (http://www.uiltexas.org/feeds) and/or follow UIL Texas on Facebook, Twitter and Instagram.
+- Download a copy of the current year's High School Academic Coordinator's Manual and review Coordinator Resources on the UIL website. - Register each year on the UIL website as an Academic Coordinator and submit contact information. - Review the UIL Calendar for deadlines and contest dates throughout the year. - Plan a detailed budget and implementation schedule. - Recruit coaches for events and invite the principal to an orientation session for all academic coaches. - Host an information and recruitment session for students. - Attend district planning meeting and provide input on setting the schedule to follow the conflict pattern.
+This meeting is typically held in August or early September but sometimes can be held the previous spring semester. - Ensure that all UIL academic contest dates are placed on your school's master calendar to avoid conflicts with prom, athletics, music events and other activities. - Create your own UIL calendar with deadlines for completing various tasks. - Order study packets for contests on the UIL website. - Prepare academic team rules, regulations and procedures.
+This might include everything from where to meet on the day of a trip to listing requirements for financial liability. - Arrange for teachers and students to attend a UIL Student Activity Conference. - Join the "UIL Academic Coordinators" Facebook page, subscribe to the UIL news feeds on the website and/or follow UIL Texas on Facebook, Twitter and Instagram. - Enroll in OAP by October 1 deadline.
+Ensure that planning meeting for OAP is held by November 3. - Submit OAP Bi-District information to UIL state office by August 31.